This sidebar has been incorporated to facilitate the use of some smart phones and tablets with limited Menu cap-abilities.

 For visitors from the south, Anglesey starts some 20 miles down the Lleyn peninsula at Porth Dinllaen (aka PY), because sailing Anglesey is all about planning the tides, and in the prevailing SW winds, PY is a great place to wait for both wind and tide.

-From Liverpool (in the east), it can be a slog against the tide for the final few miles to either Moelfre or the Menai Strait.
+From Liverpool (in the east), it can be a slog against an incoming tide for the final few miles to either Moelfre or the Menai Strait.

 Finally, there is the approach to Holyhead from the direction of the Isle of Man.
 This requires careful pilotage around the Skerries with ITS extensive range of overfalls and rip tides.
 It is probably easier to let down on Amlwch harbour to the East or to round Lynas Point and head for Moelfre and beyond.